Last Updated on February 21, 2024 by Suzy

 Is there food and drink available?

-There is a cafe on-site selling hot and cold food and drinks.
+There are two cafes on-site selling hot and cold food and drinks.
 You are welcome to picnic outside.
-Over by the sand play area on the enchanted trail they also sometimes have a kiosk open that sells food and drinks.
+There are also a few outdoor kiosks open for most of the year serving food and drinks.

 What are the main things to do?

-Roller skating or ice-skating, a large maze, nordic skiing in the winter, plenty of adventure playgrounds, themed trail with plenty of wonderful things to find.
-There are toilets on-site and a cafe.
+Huge indoor imaginative play space, a large maze, nordic skiing in the winter, plenty of adventure playgrounds, themed trail with plenty of wonderful things to find.
+There are toilets on-site and cafes.

 What are the ticket prices?